 Hundreds of Historic Churches in the Old 96 District

 Whether you have a special affinity for churches because of your religious or spiritual background, or you simply appreciate and embrace the stunning designs of church architects from days gone by, you’ll enjoy visiting (or even attending services) at the historic churches in the Old 96 District.
-There are approximately 421 churches in the surrounding counties of Abbeville, Greenwood, and McCormick; here’s a closer look at three of the many Historic Churches in the Old 96 District:
+Here’s a closer look at three of the many Historic Churches in the Old 96 District:

 Catholic Church in Greenwood